pythonpune/python-workshop/beginning.md

 ```
 * Here function_arguments are not necessary.
 * function arguments can be passed in any fashion
-* if return is not define, it will not return anything.
+* If return is not define, it will not return anything (None).
 ```
 >>> def sum(a, b):
 ...     print(a + b)